innovend/innovend-example-app/README.md

     - `pickupdeliveries_overview.php` - Shows overview of pickup deliveries
     - `pickupdeliveries_start.php` - Initiates pickup delivery process
     - `pickupdelivieries_return.php` - Handles return to locker functionality

+## Support and Contributing

+### Getting Help

+If you encounter any issues or have questions about using this example application:

+1. Check the [Innovend Developer Documentation](https://www.postman.com/innovend/vendingweb-developer-portal-public/overview) for comprehensive guides and API references
+2. Contact our support team at development@innovend.eu

+### Contributing

+We welcome contributions to improve this example application:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### License

+This example application is provided under the MIT License.
+See the LICENSE file for details.